celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 Signatures are a useful primitive for authenticated rate limiting (e.g. allowing a higher rate limit to the owners of verified accounts on Celo).
-In order to facilitate this, the entire request struct should be deterministically serializeable, specifically using EIP-712.
+In order to facilitate this, the entire request struct SHOULD be deterministically serializeable, specifically using EIP-712.

-Domains that make use of signatures for authentication of requests (e.g. the `PepperedDomain` example below) should include a field in the domain options for specification of a signature.
+Domains that make use of signatures for authentication of requests (e.g. the `PepperedDomain` example below) SHOULD include a field in the domain options for specification of a signature.
-Additional fields may also be added, such as a nonce to prevent replaying requests.
+Additional fields MAY also be added, such as a nonce to prevent replaying requests.

-Signatures should be verified over the entire request, excluding the signature itself.
-Specifically, the message against which a signature is verified should be obtained by first removing the signature from the full `GetDomainRestrictedSigRequest` object, then serializing it via EIP-712.
+Signatures SHOULD be verified over the entire request, excluding the signature itself.
+Specifically, the message against which a signature is verified SHOULD be obtained by first setting the signature field value to its zero value (e.g. empty string) object, then serializing the `GetDomainRestrictedSigRequest` object via EIP-712.

-Serializing the request with EIP-712 should use the domain `{ name: "ODIS Domain Restricted Signature Request", version: "1" }` and type defined by applying the type mapping [defined above](#mapping-typescript-to-eip-712-types) to the `GetDomainRestrictedSigRequest` type.
+Serializing the request SHOULD use the EIP-712 domain `{ name: "ODIS Domain Restricted Signature Request", version: "1" }` and type defined by applying the type mapping [defined above](#mapping-typescript-to-eip-712-types) to the `GetDomainRestrictedSigRequest` type.

 ### HTTP Transport